maxuwuu/.dotfiles/README.md

 you can run this script in user u dont need to being root

 I do not prefer the installition script because i dont tried the script it can be break ur i3

 Just copy the config files in ur ~/.config for healthy installition 😃

+## ATTENTION : !
+FEDORA ONLY  :

+If you are using Fedora, Screenfetch will be installed instead of Neofetch!